Michelle Cassavaugh

 Background

-Michelle Cassavaugh, provides training, consultation, and technical assistance in the development and expansion of implementation of school-wide Multi-tiered Systems of Support, and Positive Behavioral Interventions and Supports.
-Prior to joining the Institute on Disability, Ms. Cassavaugh worked with at-risk youth in Phoenix, Arizona where she worked as a caseworker, program manager, special education director and administrator for the Arizona Department of Juvenile Corrections.
-During her 15-year career in juvenile justice, Michelle was Co-Lead of the Positive Behavior Intervention and Supports (PBIS) Team, was a presenter at the National PBIS Leadership Forum and Co-Authored multiple journal publications.
+Michelle Cassavaugh provides training, consultation, and technical assistance in the development and expansion of implementation of school-wide Multi-tiered Systems of Support, and Positive Behavioral Interventions and Supports (PBIS).
+Prior to joining the Institute on Disability, Ms. Cassavaugh worked with at-risk youth in Phoenix, Arizona as a caseworker, program manager, special education director, and administrator for the Arizona Department of Juvenile Corrections.
+During her 15-year career in juvenile justice, Michelle was co-lead of the PBIS Team, was a presenter at the National PBIS Leadership Forum, and co-authored multiple journal publications.

 Education